Westinghouse Broadcasting: Later years in television

 The only exceptions were KYW-TV and WPCQ.
 KYW-TV had been one of Westinghouse's (and NBC's) crown jewels for many years, but faltered in the late 1970s and eventually became NBC's weakest major-market affiliate by the mid-1980s.
-Westinghouse found no success in the Charlotte market, as WPCQ remained an also-ran during its Group W years.
+Westinghouse found no success in the Charlotte market, as WPCQ-by far the smallest station ever owned by the company-remained an also-ran during its Group W years.
 Despite the record purchase price, Group W ran the station on a shoestring budget.
 Under Group W, WPCQ had a marginal signal, a minimal local news presence and a program schedule more typical of an independent station, with a large number of cartoons and second-hand syndicated programming.
 WPCQ was also a UHF network affiliate competing against two long-established network stations on VHF.
 It also had to deal with three longer-established NBC affiliates, on VHF channels from nearby cities, that were also available over-the-air in large parts of the Charlotte market.
 Westinghouse was able to escape Charlotte when it sold WPCQ (now WCNC-TV) to Odyssey Television Partners (later to become Renaissance Broadcasting) in 1985.
 The subpar performance of KYW-TV and WPCQ was particularly embarrassing for NBC, as it came during a very prosperous period for the network as a whole.

 Aside from WPCQ, Group W almost expanded into the country's top two markets; it emerged as a leading bidder for RKO General's independent stations WOR-TV (currently WWOR-TV) in Secaucus, New Jersey (serving New York City), and came to a deal to buy KHJ-TV (currently KCAL-TV) in Los Angeles.
-However, the protracted legal issues that had dogged RKO General for years delayed the transfer of KHJ to Westinghouse, and they ultimately withdrew their offer.
-They were also outbid for WOR by a consortium of Cox Enterprises and MCA/Universal (though the former company dropped out over questions of who would be running the station).
-In 1987, Westinghouse/Group W attempted to try a bid for the station group handled by KKR, with six stations formerly held by SCI Holdings, but the deal ultimately fell through.
+However, protracted legal issues that had dogged RKO General for years delayed the transfer of KHJ-TV, and Westinghouse ultimately withdrew its offer.
+They were also outbid for WOR-TV by a consortium of Cox Enterprises and MCA/Universal (though the former company dropped out over questions of who would be running the station).
+In 1987, Westinghouse attempted a bid for the station group handled by investment firm Kohlberg Kravis Roberts, with six stations formerly held by Storer Broadcasting, but the deal ultimately fell through.